Boxing: Ancient history

 Boxing was a popular spectator sport in Ancient Rome.
 Fighters protected their knuckles with leather strips wrapped around their fists.
-Eventually harder leather was used and the strips became a weapon.
+Eventually, harder leather was used, and the strips became a weapon.
 Metal studs were introduced to the strips to make the cestus.
-Fighting events were held at Roman amphitheatres.
+Fighting events were held in Roman amphitheatres.

+Records of boxing activity disappeared in the West after the fall of the Western Roman Empire, when the wearing of weapons became common once again and interest in fistfighting waned.
+However, there are detailed records of various fist-fighting sports that were maintained in different cities and provinces of Italy between the 12th and 17th centuries.
+In ancient Rus, bare-knuckle boxing was known as (кулачный бой), first appearing in the Church Slavonic Primary Chronicle published c.
+1117.